bcgov/PIMS/docs/sres/NOTIFICATIONS.md

 There are a number of challenges depending on requirements that will stil need to be solved;

-- If complex templates are required (iterating over multiple property details) a dynamic engine will need to be implemented (i.e. Razor, Node, etc.).
 - Once notifications are sent to **CHES** this current implementation does not verify or update the status, which essentially leaves all notifications as `pending` within PIMS, regardless of **CHES** status.
+- Post-dated notifications are sent to CHES that may need to be cancelled if an agency is not interested in received further notifications on a specific property.

 ## Workflow

 Notification templates will be created to support dynamic content.
 These templates will be associated with project status transitions.
-This will allow the **Simple Workflow Engine** to determine whether a notification should be generated and sent when specific conditions are met (from status to status event).
+This will allow the **Simple Workflow Engine** to determine whether a notification should be generated and sent when specific conditions are met (from status, to status event).
 When a notification trigger occurs a check against existing responses will be reviewed to determine whether there is an expressed interest on receive additional notifications.
 If the agency has responded to with a no desire for additional notifications, no notification will be generated.
 Otherwise a notification will be generated and added to the queue.